-3.5 Support after the end of the commissioned training period
+Support after the end of the commissioned training period

-With regards to supporting students who require more than 52 weeks (for foundation trainee pharmacists) or 2 years (for pre-registration pharmacy technicians) to complete their training, HEE regional pharmacy teams will attempt to put the following support in place:
+With regards to supporting students who require more than 52 weeks (for foundation trainee pharmacists) or 2 years (for pre-registration pharmacy technicians) to complete their training, NHS England Workforce, Training and Education regional pharmacy teams will endeavour to put the following support in place:

-- Attempts will be made to secure additional funding to extend training if the trainee is in a HEE commissioned training place, at present this can only be done on an ad-hoc basis and cannot be guaranteed - ➢ If the supplementary training the trainee has undertaken is funded by HEE, this support will be continued beyond the 52 weeks to the next sitting of the registration assessment (for foundation trainee pharmacists) - Due to current funding models, financial support for further training is not available for foundation trainee pharmacists, who have been unsuccessful after two attempts at the registration assessment.
-An additional 6 months of training is no longer considered required by the GPhC between the second and third sitting, if the trainee or ES felt additional training would be beneficial, the HEE team and the GPhC can be contacted for advice and support in this situation.
+- Attempts will be made to secure additional funding to extend training if the trainee is in an NHS England commissioned training place.
+At present this can only be done on an ad-hoc basis and cannot be guaranteed. - If the supplementary training the trainee has undertaken is funded by NHS England, this support will be continued beyond the 52 weeks to the next sitting of the registration assessment (for trainee pharmacists). - Due to current funding models, financial support for further training is not available for foundation trainee pharmacists who have been unsuccessful after two attempts at the registration assessment.
+An additional 6 months of training is no longer considered required by the GPhC between the second and third sitting: if the trainee or ES can demonstrate that additional training would be beneficial, the NHS England team and the GPhC can be contacted for advice and support in this situation.